 The Inpatient Consultation Team will work collaboratively with the referring inpatient team to implement recommendations from the assessment

 A copy of the assessment will be forwarded to the referring doctor and family physician.

 How to get referred

-- You will need a referral form the most responsible physician looking after you in hospital.
+You will need a referral from the most responsible physician looking after you in hospital.